digital-craftsman-de/ids/README.md

 ### Symfony serializer

 If you're injecting the `SerializerInterface` directly, there is nothing to do.
-The normalizer for the id is automatically registered.
+The normalizer from [`digital-craftsman/self-aware-normalizers`](https://github.com/digital-craftsman-de/self-aware-normalizers) are registered automatically and will handle the serialization and deserialization of the `Id` class, as it implements the `StringNormalizable` interface.

 ```php
 namespace App\DTO;